shayanabedi98/shayanabedi98/README.md

 # 👋 Hi, I'm Shayan Abedi

 I'm a full-stack developer based in the Greater Toronto Area.
-I’ve built and shipped real products from scratch—handling everything from UI to infrastructure.
+I’ve built and shipped real products from scratch, handling everything from UI to infrastructure.
 I like working in small, fast-moving teams and care deeply about clean, maintainable code that actually solves problems.

 ### 🚀 What I'm Working On